Tim Horton: Post-Toronto years

 In March 1970, the Maple Leafs traded Horton to the New York Rangers for future considerations; he spent the last fifteen games of the season in New York and all of the following as well.
 At the beginning of the 1971–72 season, he was claimed by the Pittsburgh Penguins in the intra-league draft and, at age 41, signed a one-year contract for an estimated $100,000, the largest contract at the time for the five-year-old franchise.
 With a broken ankle and a shoulder separation, Horton only played 44 games for the Penguins and managed just 11 points.

-In spite of Horton's age, 42, and considerable nearsightedness, Punch Imlach of the Buffalo Sabres, who was also the former Leafs' general manager, acquired Horton in the intra-league draft and signed him in 1972.
+In spite of Horton's age, 42, and considerable nearsightedness, Buffalo Sabres head coach and general manager Punch Imlach, who had held the same posts with the Leafs for much of Horton's time in Toronto, acquired Horton in the intra-league draft and signed him in 1972.
 In 1973, his performance assisted the Sabres in their first playoff appearance.
 Horton later signed a contract extension in the off-season.

 While playing for the Leafs, Horton wore the number 7, the same number worn by King Clancy from 1930 to 1937.
 The team declared both Horton and Clancy honoured players at a ceremony on November 21, 1995, but did not retire the number 7 from team use; despite this, it became an honoured jersey number, abiding by Leafs honours policy.
 In 2016, the Leafs changed their retirement policy and, on October 15, retired the number 7 in honour of both Horton and Clancy.

 Horton wore number 2 in Buffalo (as Rick Martin already had the number 7).
 Both numbers have since been retired.